effjy/effjy/README.md

 The goal of my work is to help keep **long-term secrets safe** and protect against **data recovery** by adversaries — whether they are persistent threat actors, forensic investigators, or future quantum-capable attackers.
 My cryptographic primitives and secure erasure tools are designed for organizations that cannot afford to leave anything behind.

-I believe that **governments, defense contractors, financial institutions, and enterprises handling the most sensitive data** should move beyond legacy encryption and erasure standards.
-The Krakken-2048 permutation (and its highly secure Butterfly variant) offers a modern, post-quantum-ready foundation for protecting classified, financial, and personally identifiable information (PII) — even against nation-state-level recovery attempts.
+I believe that **governments, defense contractors, financial institutions, and enterprises managing the world’s most sensitive data** can no longer rely on legacy encryption and erasure standards.
+The Krakken‑2048 permutation — and its faster, high‑security Butterfly variant — provides a modern, post‑quantum‑ready foundation to protect classified intelligence, financial records, and personally identifiable information (PII), even against nation‑state‑level data recovery attempts.

 ---